How do you review your year? What are the best end of year reflection questions?

 How can we do better, be a better person, if we haven’t learned anything about ourselves?

-Here are 7 reasons to do a personal year-end review.
+Here are 7 reasons to do a personal annual review at the year-end.

 #1.
 To Help You Look Back With Kindness